-Tyler Mott is in his 11th season as head baseball coach at Ohio Wesleyan University.
+Tyler Mott begins his 12th season as head baseball coach at Ohio Wesleyan University.

 In 2016, Ohio Wesleyan finished second in the NCAC West Division, received an NCAA Division III tournament bid, and finished with a record of 27-16.

 The 2015 Bishops shared the NCAC West title, placed third in the NCAC tournament, and finished with a record of 28-13.

 In 2012, the Battling Bishops finished third in the NCAC tournament on the way to a 23-18 overall record, Ohio Wesleyan's 27th consecutive winning season.

 The 2011 Bishops compiled a record of 11-5 in NCAC play, advanced to the championship game of the NCAC tournament, and had an overall record of 25-16.
 Mott shared NCAC Coach of the Year honors.

 In 2009, the Bishops shared the NCAC West Division crown and finished with a 24-16 overall record.

 Mott had a spectacular season in his head coaching debut, guiding the Bishops to a 29-19 record, the team’s second straight NCAC championship, and a berth in the NCAA Division III playoffs.
 His colleagues recognized his accomplishments by voting him NCAC Coach of the Year.

 A 2004 graduate of Ohio Wesleyan, Mott served as pitching coach at Marietta College for 3 seasons before returning to his alma mater.
 He helped the Pioneers win the 2006 NCAA Division III championship and make a return appearance in the Division III World Series in 2007.